 R1 = Point to CenterScreen, LClick

-Slash Commands start with / and chat box messages start with > (the ‘>’ is replaced with the Return key to switch to the chat box when the command is actually executed).
-These commands will send the string to the chat box after initially opening it with Return or /, then press Return to send the macro.
+Slash Commands start with / and Say Strings start with > (the ‘>’ is replaced with the Return key to switch to the chat box when the command is actually executed).
+These commands will send the text to the chat box after initially opening it with Return or /, then press Return to send the message or command and close the chat box.
 Some examples:

 [Scheme]